Profile

 Cross-Platform Mobile Development

 Cross-platform mobile roles using React Native, Flutter, Kotlin Multiplatform, or Xamarin and .NET MAUI.
-The track also carries heavier process and reporting overhead typical of enterprise mobile teams.
+The track also carries the heavier process and reporting overhead typical of enterprise mobile teams.
 Common where a single codebase needs to cover both iOS and Android product surfaces.

 React Native AppsFlutter AppsKMP ProductsEnterprise Cross-Platform Mobile